fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Hashim established Mecca as a caravan route stop Abd-Al Muttalib rediscovers Zamzam well

-The Quraysh ( قُرَيْشٌ, ) were a grouping of Arab clans that historically inhabited and controlled the city of Mecca and its Kaaba.
+The Quraysh were a grouping of Arab clans that historically inhabited and controlled the city of Mecca and its Kaaba.
 The Islamic prophet Muhammad was born into the Hashim clan of the tribe.
 The Quraysh gained their name when Qusayy ibn Kilab, a sixth-generation descendant of Fihr ibn Malik, gathered together his kinsmen and took control of the Ka'aba.
 Prior to this, Fihr's offspring lived in scattered, nomadic groups among their Kinana relatives.

 Ibn Ishaq's account reveals that Mecca in the time of Qusayy and his immediate offspring was not yet a commercial center; rather, the city's economy was based on pilgrimage to the Ka'ba, and "what pass[ed] for municipal offices [designated by Qusayy] have to do only with military operations and with control of the shrine".
 During that time, the tribesmen of Quraysh were not traders; instead, they were entrusted with religious services, from which they significantly profited.
 They also profited from taxes collected from incoming pilgrims.
 Though Qusayy appeared to be the strongman of Quraysh, he was not officially a king of the tribe, but one of many leading sheikhs (tribal chieftains).